 “This is a very exciting moment for Canada to launch this next generation in space and continue to be a leader in radar Earth observation,” says Steve Iris, the CSA’s Mission Manager for the project.

-Partnering with the Canadian MDA Corporation, a world leader in space robotics and satellite systems, the CSA has developed three smaller identical Earth observation satellites that will work in tandem, taking on the duties of the larger single satellites of the previous RADARSAT missions.
+Partnering with the Canadian MDA, a company of Maxar Technologies, and a world leader in space robotics and satellite systems, the CSA has developed three smaller identical Earth observation satellites that will work in tandem, taking on the duties of the larger single satellites of the previous RADARSAT missions.
 This update will provide better, more flexible coverage at a lower cost.

 Radar and environmental monitoring technology has improved greatly since RADARSAT-2 was launched in 2007, and even more since the very first RADARSAT launched in 1995.
 With more than a billion dollars invested in the design, development, launch, and orbit of the RCM, every millimetre within the satellites is prime real estate and houses a variety of remote sensing equipment.